ppy/osu-wiki/news/2024/2024-11-16-new-featured-artist-ikaruga-nex.md

 After years of building up a discography that's spread throughout rhythm games like *Arcaea*, *SOUND VOLTEX*, and *Dance Dance Revolution*, Japanese producer **ikaruga_nex** has finally made it to osu!.

-...Although, **ikaruga_nex** has been here for a while.
+...That said, **ikaruga_nex** has been here for a while.
 You've probably seen their music in tournament series like [Global Taiko Showdown](/wiki/Tournaments/GTS) and [Corsace](https://open.corsace.io/) already, and today we're making their presence on osu! official.

 **7** new tracks are part of [**ikaruga_nex**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/446), each available as a pre-timed beatmap template for you to start mapping instantly.